joedvorak/field-robotics/README.md

 Area Coverage**

 ## How to use
-You should save the robotics.py module in your working directory.
+You should save the robotics.py module in your current working directory.
 Once saved, you can import the module by using a simple import
 statement: *import robotics*.
 For more concise code, I would use *import robotics as robo*.

 ## Dependencies